-Finding: Staff finds that by following the adopted design guidelines for new construction, the proposed new construction, as conditioned, can be compatible and add long-term value to the district
+Finding: Complies as Conditioned.
+Staff finds that by following the adopted design guidelines for new construction, the proposed new construction, as conditioned, can be compatible and add long-term value to the district

 Regarding Criterion (3) -The economic effect of the new proposed structure on the historic value of the district or historic site.